Equipment and materials

-Zips with WAV files: Download the zip files for each country of interest
+- Zips with WAV files: Download the zip files for each country that you plan to support:

-- Go to the Resources section of the Developer Console.
+- Navigate to the Resources tab of the Developer Console.
 Work with your Amazon Business Development representative to gain access for your developer account.

 - Extract and place the folders as follows:

-Download the (stationary) noise file from the Resources tab and make this available for playback on the Noise and Laptop speaker.
+.wav**: Stationary noise file.
+Download the Stationary noise file from the **Resources** tab and make the file available for playback on the Noise and Laptop speaker.

-For some of the tests in this guide, you'll play music from the Noise Laptop through the Noise Speaker.
-For other tests, you'll ask the device to play a particular music playlist through the DUT.
+Some of the required acoustics tests instruct you to play music from the Noise Laptop through the Noise Speaker.
+Other tests instruct you to ask the device to play a particular music playlist through the DUT.

-To be able to perform the tests that require music audio, you need an Amazon account registered in each country for which you are testing the DUT.
-In this account, update your settings to specify a billing address and payment method appropriate for a given country.
+To be able to perform the tests that require music audio, you need an Amazon account registered in each country for which you're testing the DUT.
+Make sure that your account settings specify a billing address and payment method appropriate for the given country.
 For example, for Germany, create an Amazon.de account, add a German billing address, and add a 1-click payment method issued by a bank in Germany.

-- In the search box, type Amazon Music
+- In the search box, enter Amazon Music.

 - Launch the Amazon Music app on the laptop.